shaisachs/origin-of-sadness/origin-of-sadness.md

 Sophie set down the crayon and carefully considered her drawing.
 She blew softly on the paper, scattering the crayon shavings, before picking up the forest green to finish the tufts of grass at the bunny's feet.
 "Before you turned on the radio, I suppose.
 Why should that make me sad?"

 Saturdays alone with Sophie were a delight he had not anticipated.
 When Sylvie had first announced her rigorous travel schedule, one week a month over the course of an entire year, it had seemed that these weekends would stretch on forever, the need to chase after Sophie and keep her entertained all day.
-But after a few months he found that they passed almost too quickly, that Sophie's nonstop chatter kept him endlessly fascinated, even if she never seemed to pick up her toys.
-With Sylvie's travel schedule winding down, this weekend would be their last alone, certainly for a long while, and soon enough it would be his wife answering these mystifying questions.
+But after a few weekends he found that they passed almost too quickly, that Sophie's nonstop chatter kept him endlessly fascinated, even if she never seemed to pick up her toys.
+With Sylvie's travel schedule winding down, this weekend would be their last alone, certainly for a long while.
+Soon enough it would be his wife answering these mystifying questions.

 "Are you saying that the song made you sad, is that it?"

-Sophie regarded him for a moment, then beyond to the window.
+Sophie regarded him for a moment, then exhaled a little puff of air.
 "Of course, that is exactly what I'm saying."

 "Why then, it's a sad song.
 And it reminds you that Mama is gone.
 And that makes you sad."
 He put the pan away and turned towards her, leaning on the countertap and wiping his hands with a towel.
 Even before he finished saying it, Henry knew that this answer would not satisfy her.